All Episodes

 Biden isn't taking any chances.

-He's launched a damage control uh campaign to contain the fallout from anything Hunter might be forced to confess to under oath.
+He's launched a damage control campaign to contain the fallout from anything Hunter might be forced to confess to under oath.

-Team Biden has gone as far as to issue a direct order to their you know friends, that basically the press organization for all things radical democratic socialists any media organization referencing reporting on repeating these claims from Trump and his allies must state clearly and unambiguously that they have been discredited and debunked by authoritative sources.
+Any media organization referencing, reporting on, repeating these claims from Trump and his allies must state clearly and unambiguously that they have been discredited and debunked by authoritative sources.

 No, they haven't.

-We don't need the only authoritative source we have are the words of Joe and the words of Hunter, because they're damning on both sides of it.
+We don't need the only authoritative source we have are the words of Joe and the words of Hunter because they're damning on both sides of it.

-I said I'm not gonna we're not gonna give you the billion dollars.
+I said, I'm not going to, we're not going to give you the billion dollars.

-They said, You have no authority, you're not the president.
+They said, you have no authority.

-The president said I said call him.
+The president said, I said, call him.

 I said, I'm telling you, you're not getting a billion dollars.

-I said, You're not getting the billion.
+I said, you're not getting a billion.

-I'm gonna be leaving here.
+I'm going to be leaving here.

-I think it was what, six hours?
+I think it was, what, six hours?

-I looked, I said, leaving six hours.
+I said, I'm leaving in six hours.

 If the prosecutor's not fired, you're not getting the money.

-Oh, son of a b.
+Oh, son of a b ⁇ .

 Got fired.